 The Railroad Beginnings of Our Historic Nashville Hotel

-The Union Station began its new life as a luxury boutique hotel in December 1986, and was re-dedicated on October 9, 2007 after an $11 million dollar renovation.
-Today, the hotel has completed another $15.5 million dollar renovation and boasts 125 uniquely decorated guest rooms and suites, Carter’s Bar and Restaurant and elegantly-appointed event spaces that reflect the station’s vibrant past, while providing the outstanding amenities and service that has made Union Station the crown jewel of Nashville’s historic hotels.
+The Union Station began its new life as a luxury boutique hotel in December 1986, and has just completed a booming $15.5 million dollar renovation perfectly infusing all that Nashville has always been...and what Music City is today.
+Boasting 125 uniquely decorated guest rooms and suites, Carter’s Bar and Restaurant and beautifully unique event spaces, Union Station is, once again, the most coveted address in Nashville.

 Historic features that make our downtown Nashville hotel truly special, include: